dainst/idai-field/manual/manual.en.md

 <p align="center"><img src="images/en/resources/create_operation.png" alt="Create operation resource"/></p>

-In the process, you firstly choose the type of the operation, before you may optionally create a geometry for the new resource.
+In the process, you firstly choose the category of the operation, before you may optionally create a geometry for the new resource.
 Afterwards the editor is opened, where all data of the operation can be filled in.
-Depending on the chosen operation type, different fields are available, which are arranged in multiple groups.
+Depending on the chosen operation category, different fields are available, which are arranged in multiple groups.
 You can switch between field groups by clicking the buttons on the left side.

 Before the resource can be saved via the green save button, at the very least the **identifier** field in the core section has to be filled in.